lionax/wp-editor/readme.md

 **Quote Post**

-* Create a new post and add a title and add your quote to the wedge.
+* Create a new post and add a title and add your quote to the editor.
 * Add a quote citation by adding a name and wrapping it in a tag.
 See an example.
 * On the right hand side of your page, you’ll see the Format pane.
 Click Quote to set the post format.
 * Once you’ve added your quote and selected the Quote format you can publish and preview your post.